Noidea24/Clean-Square/README.md

 # Clean-Square
-This is a mod to change the LCD and web UI of a Waveshare 1.3" lcd hat running pwnagotchi
+This is a mod to change the LCD and web UI of a Waveshare 1.3" lcd hat running pwnagotchi-torch to a cleaner U.I. that takes advantage of the screen.
 --------------
 This mod is aimed at jayofelony's latest pwnagotchi-torch image.
 It uses python 3.9.
 I do not have a pisugar/ups, gps, rtc, etc. so this UI is not optimized for the display of plugins such as clock, battery level, etc. I Might get the hardware and update this later.